ton-blockchain/docs/docs/web3/sites-and-proxy.md

    Or you can compile the **generate-random-id** yourself by this [instruction](/compile?id=generate-random-id).

-4. Generate a persistent ANDL address for your server
+4. Generate a persistent ADNL address for your server

    ```
    mkdir keyring